jdersch/PERQemu/PERQemu/Readme.txt

   - True Z80 emulation
   - PERQ-1 CIO (new Z80) support: updated to run new Z80 ROMs
   - Runs on 64-bit Mono/MacOS (no 32-bit WinForms limitation)
-  - SDL2 for improved display performance, in theory :-|
+  - SDL2 for improved display performance
   - Unified PERQ media storage architecture and file format
   - Dynamic runtime configuration of all PERQ models and features
   - Enhanced command line interface with more prompts, in-line help